Amhim123hd/Roblox-Scripting-Automation-Guide/16-fun-stuff.md

-Here’s your **Fun Stuff** guide with a GitHub-compatible Table of Contents and headings—**no emojis or special characters** in the anchors, so all links will work perfectly on GitHub and most markdown viewers!
+Absolutely!
+Here’s your updated “Fun Stuff” guide with **Section 12: Using Infinite Yield and Dex Explorer** included, and the Table of Contents updated for smooth navigation.
+You can copy and paste this into your markdown file (e.g., `16-fun-stuff.md`) for GitHub.

 ---